 The EPQ has one contact hour each week with students managing their research beyond that independently.
 The EPQ is designed to prepare students for university study by developing time management skills, presentation skills, writing project reports and completing research.
 It also allows students to demonstrate their passion for an area of study not covered by their A’ Level studies.
 In consultation with the Head of Sixth Form, some students may choose instead to study a fourth A-Level or an AS in French or Spanish.

-Our pastoral curriculum is delivered through five distinct PSCHE drop down days, in dedicated form time sessions, and supported by our extensive extra and super curricular programme of events and activities.
+Our pastoral PSHE programme is delivered through six partially collapsed timetable days and is supported by our extensive extra and super curricular programme of events and activities.

 Year 12 students have one timetabled sports and activities lesson per week where they can opt to do elite sport, recreational PE, sports leadership, in school volunteering / mentoring or out of school volunteering / mentoring.
 They also have one timetabled lesson per week devoted to the lecture series whereby organisations from local and national businesses, to universities, alumnae, literary and political figures present weekly lectures.
 This broadens their knowledge, opens their eyes to other perspectives and possibilities, and enhances their learning experience thus preparing them to be the best they can be in school, as citizens in their community and in their future.

 For further details on the current subject curriculum being studied please click on the subjects listed below.